SURAJRAJPUT2006/SQL-Practice/Retail/readme.md

  -Extract product and order information essential for inventory management.

  -Gain hands-on practice with real-world SQL syntax for data retrieval and filtering.

+ -And much more , like , with distributed in keywords to be used,  to get specific value